 Q4: What happens after you have had the procedure?

 - Dr Seah will always write back to the referrer with the results to keep them informed.

 Q5: Are there any risks?

 - This is generally a safe procedure.
 You may experience some bruising at the site where the needle has been injected.

-There is a very small chance of getting an acute compartment syndrome if one of the blood vessels in your legs is damaged during the procedure.
+- There is a very small chance of getting an acute compartment syndrome (less than 0.01%) if one of the blood vessels in your legs is damaged during the procedure.
 If you develop severe pain and swelling within 24 hours of the procedure, you should attend emergency department to have it checked.
 Incidentally, the treatment for this is the same operation (surgical release of the affected compartment) as CECS.

 Q6: Should I rest after the procedure?

 - Avoid strenuous exercise or impact (e.g. sprinting, aerobics) for 48 hours after the procedure.

 - Oral painkillers can be helpful if you are sore after the procedure.
 This soreness often settles quickly- within a few hours to a few days.